Looking for the Holiday Programs (Thanksgiving Baskets, Operation Christmas and White Christmas) Donor Sign-Up Information?

 A-OK Program: This program is designated to enable Elk Grove Township low-income seniors to have work done around their home by students from High School District 214.
 Seniors in need should call to schedule an appointment for a home visit.

 Elk Grove Township has a Food Pantry for Township residents, which they can utilize once every calendar month.
-We stock non-perishable items of canned and dry foods to residents facing a food shortage, through donations received from the community.
+Donations from the community allow us to stock non-perishable items of canned and dry foods for residents facing a food shortage.
 Cash donations are used for the purchase of meat.
-We also disburse personal essentials when they are available.
+Some of our most sought-after items that are requested by our clients are paper products and personal essentials.

-Our pantry is open Monday through Friday during business hours.
+Our pantry is open Tuesday, Wednesday and Thursday from 9:30am – 12:00pm/1:00pm-3:30pm .
 To register you must provide: Driver’s license or State ID for each adult, proof of residence (current electric bill or lease with your name).

 Listed below are items that are staples for the Food Pantry.